yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_rest.rst

 429 : Too many request
    * You have have either hit your API or Database limit.
 Please review your account.

+Not seeing something you need?
+Feel free to give us a chat or contact us at support@meshydb.com.